enrichmeai/coding-test/README.md

 - **Type Safety**: TypeScript adds static type checking to catch errors during development
 - **Component-Based Architecture**: React's component-based approach makes the UI more modular and easier to maintain
-- **State Management**: Efficient state management with React hooks
+- **State Management**: Efficient state management with React class component state
 - **Developer Experience**: Improved developer experience with hot reloading and better debugging tools
 - **Performance**: Virtual DOM for efficient rendering and better performance
 - **Ecosystem**: Access to a rich ecosystem of libraries and tools